 Give full inference regarding the association between SGA and maternal smoking.

 Methods: Subjects with missing values in either SGA or smoking behavior were removed from analysis.
 The odds of delivery of infants who were small for gestational age (SGA) were compared across groups with and without maternal smoking behavior.
-We used a logistic regression model to test the ratio of odds of SGA as a function of binary indicator variable of maternal smoking status.
+We used a logistic regression model to test the odds of SGA as a function of binary indicator variable of maternal smoking status.
 The p-value and 95% confidence interval were calculated for the regression slope based on Wald statistic using maximum likelihood estimation.

 Results: We have data on 751 subjects, among whom 231 (30.76%) subjects were smokers and 520 (69.24%) were nonsmokers.
 104 (13.85%) infants out of 751 were observed to be SGA, and 647 (86.15%) infants out of 751 were observed to be SGA.
 We estimate from a logistic regression that the odds of SGA is 89.03% higher in the smokers than in the nonsmokers.
-A 95% confidence interval suggests that our data would not be unusual if the true odds of SGA in the smokers is anywhere from 23.60% to 189.12% higher than the nonsmokers.
+A 95% confidence interval suggests that our data would not be unusual if the true odds of SGA in the smokers is anywhere from 23.60% to 189.12% higher than that of the nonsmokers.
 The two-sided p-value is 0.00336, so this observation is statistically significant at a 0.05 level of significance.
 Therefore we reject the null hypothesis that the odds of SGA is not associated with maternal smoking status.

 Use the regression model parameter estimates to provide estimates of both the odds and the probability of delivering a SGA infant separately for smokers and nonsmokers.
 How do these estimates compare with simple descriptive statistics as you might have reported in problem 1.
 Explain any differences or similarities.